AccursedGalaxy/Insider-Monitor/README.md

 - 🔔 Discord integration for notifications
 - 💾 Persistent storage of wallet data
 - 🛡️ Graceful handling of network interruptions
+- 🌐 Web interface for monitoring and configuration
+- 🔑 Authentication for secure API access
+- 🔄 REST API for programmatic access and integration

 ## Quick Start